KS-archive/coderscrew-monorepo-starter/apps/docs/src/project-structure.md

 **eslint-plugin** - plugin used as a way to add our custom rules to ESLint.

-#### What are the common conventions across workspaces?
+#### What are the common conventions for workspace package.json file?

 Each workspace contains a `package.json` file.
 It should always has:

-- `name` property set to a value written as `@ccms/X`, where X is the name of the workspace's folder.
+- `name` - value written as `@ccms/X`, where X is the name of the workspace's folder.
-- `private` property set to `true` as we don't plan to publish those packages.
+- `private` - set to `true` as we don't plan to publish those packages.
-- `version` property set to `"0.0.0"` as we track project version in the root `package.json` file.
+- `version` - set to `"0.0.0"` as we track project version in the root `package.json` file.
+- `scripts.clean` - script that cleans all artifacts that can by generated in the workspace.

+For apps each `package.json` should have:

+- `scripts.dev` - script that runs app in local development mode.
+- `scripts.build` - script that builds production version of the app.
+- `scripts.start` - script that runs build created by the previous script locally.

+For apps each `package.json` should have:

+- `main` - path to the root file with the CommonJS version of the workspace.
+- `module` - path to the root file with the EMS version of the workspace.
+- `types` - path to the root file with type declaration files of the workspace.
+- `sideEffects` - set to `false` so workspace output will be tree-shakeable.
+- `files` - array of the paths of builded workspace (usually `dist/**`).
+- `scripts.dev` - script that rebuilds the workspace every time it's code change.
+- `scripts.build` - script that builds the workspace once.